 Social benefits SEO through building brand interest

-You can also use social media to build a strong brand following by regularly posting and tweeting.
+You can also use SEO for social media to build a strong brand following by regularly posting and tweeting.
 Using the platforms often will increase the recognition your brand receives and encourages people to follow you.

 Try to post to your platforms several times a day, but be aware that different platforms move at different rates.
 Twitter for example, requires more regular posting than LinkedIn.
 If this seems burdensome, there are various apps that you can load with multiple days of post that will automatically send out the tweet at the designated day and time.

 You can also use WordPress plugins and tools to connect your blog to your Twitter account and automatically send a tweet whenever you publish a new blog post.

 In addition to promoting new content, you can also use the platforms to regularly share your evergreen content.
 This can increase your positive social signals for these pieces and increase the traffic to the pages receive.
-High traffic and engagement rates will in turn improve your SEO and SEO reports.
+High traffic and engagement rates will in turn improve your SEO for social media and SEO reports.

 To build interest in your account, post about interesting trends within your industry.
 Stay on top of news and engage with your customers about topics of interest for them.
 Do not be afraid to post articles that come from other sources if you think they would provide value for your followers.